-Possession of real or replica weapons in residence including firearms, air guns, swords, hunting, paintball guns, throwing or sporting knives, sling shots, and archery equipment is prohibited.
-Wielding and or using any object in a threatening or aggressive manner may result in eviction and referral to the Office of Student Life and/or the Saanich Police Department.
+Possession of real or replica weapons in residence including but not limited to, firearms, air guns, swords, hunting, paintball guns, throwing or sporting knives, sling shots, and archery equipment is prohibited.
+Wielding and or using any object in a threatening or aggressive manner or threatening to do so may result in eviction and referral to the Office of Student Life and/or the Saanich Police Department.